Apps that Collect Data to Document Student Growth are starting to become precedent in the mobile world.

 Many app developers are realizing the importance and are incorporating viable ways to collect data and chart individual student’s progress into their learning systems.
 However, truly great educational apps that do a decent job with progress monitoring are hard to come by.
 The special needs population has always had a history of data collection systems.
 The advent of apps has made it much more manageable for educators, parents, and therapists to monitor progress.
 The developers of apps for special needs recognized the necessity of incorporating these components into their apps from the start.
 Now, it is more the norm for academic based apps to include some form or record of student learning experience.
 Many app companies now have educators developing lesson plans or content and the cry; “Aligned to Common Core” is prevalent.
 Meanwhile, many developers are just realizing out how essential the monitoring piece is to the success of their app and are backtracking to include this function in updates.

-Below are several of our favorite developers that create app after app that contain great modes of data collection:
+Below are several of our favorite developers that create app after app that contains great modes of data collection:

 - Mobile Education Store – brilliant speech and language apps by Kyle Tomson

 - Brain Parade – wonderful picture card learning system for autism

 - Smarty Ears – great family of speech and language applications